nikaakin/algorithms/Readme.md

 - run `npm start` and see your output on terminal

 ```
-test in index.ts by importing function and running like this:
+//test in index.ts by importing function and running like this:

  import { algName } from "./5-chapter/algName";